On the Inference (In-)Security of Vertical Federated Learning: Efficient Auditing against Inference Tampering Attack: Background

 \subsection{TEE-COO Framework}

-The TEE-COO framework is widely adopted in FL~\cite{MoHKMPK21,Kato0Y23} and multi-party ML systems~\cite{abs-1912-03485,mo2020darknetz,Zhangteeslice2024}.
-We leverage the TEE-COO collaborative inference in VFL to assist \task in auditing the execution of \data's untrusted inference software.
-It can be viewed as an extension of edge-cloud collaborative inference, where the edge (\data) is equipped with a TEE, and the cloud serves as \coord.
+\myparagraph{Characteristic.} The TEE-COO framework has been widely applied in FL~\cite{MoHKMPK21,Kato0Y23,ZhangLZLWW20}.
+We leverage the TEE-COO collaborative inference mechanism in VFL to assist \task in auditing the inferences of \data.
+This mechanism is a widely used framework for securing inference in the multi-party ML system~\cite{abs-1912-03485,mo2020darknetz,Zhangteeslice2024}.
+It can be viewed as an extension of edge-cloud collaborative inference, where the edge (e.g., \data) is equipped with a TEE, and the cloud serves as the coordinator \coord.
 The service provider can run the validation programs in the TEE to ensure the trustworthiness of the inference results.
-TEE creates isolated secure enclaves, protecting computations from the untrusted edge environment, but typically offers limited computational resources and may be 6-7$\times$ slower compared to native inference software execution~\cite{LiZGC0ZG21,LeeLPLLLXXZS19}.
-Conversely, \coord provides substantial computational resources but might not be fully trusted by \data, making it suitable for processing computation-intensive yet less privacy-sensitive model segments~\cite{abs-1912-03485,mo2020darknetz}. \data partitions its bottom model $f_d$ into a shallow, privacy-sensitive part $f_d^{sm}$ processed within its local TEE, and a deeper, more computationally intensive part $f_d^{dm}$ offloaded to \coord (as depicted in Fig.~\ref{fig:model_partition}).
+The characteristic of TEE is its ability to isolate a secure enclave from the edge environment, ensuring that computations within the enclave are protected from manipulation by the untrusted edge.
+But it has limited computational resources and comparatively low inference (sometimes the performance overhead is 6-7$\times$ slower than the native inference)~\cite{LiZGC0ZG21,LeeLPLLLXXZS19}.
+The characteristic of \coord is that it has high computational resources but may not be fully trusted by \data.
+Thus it is suitable for running the computation-intensive but non-sensitive part of the inference program~\cite{abs-1912-03485,mo2020darknetz}. \data divides its bottom model $f_d$ into a shallow bottom model $f_d^{sm}$ and a deep bottom model $f_d^{dm}$, which are placed in its local TEE and the remote \coord, respectively, for collaborative inference (see Fig.~\ref{fig:model_partition} in Appx.~\ref{app:tee_coo}).
+In FL, models are often treated as tradable assets~\cite{LiLLX23,FengHLNJXKYNM22}, meaning they can be sent to third-party servers for auditing and validating~\cite{WangCMMW24,ZhangY22,PengXCGYGT22}.

 \myparagraph{Advantages.} TEE-COO has several advantages over prior frameworks.
 Compared with the edge-cloud framework, TEE-COO can defend against the attack from edge owners or third-party attackers on the edge~\cite{sun2023shadownet,Zhangteeslice2024} by running validation programs in the TEE.
 Compared with the TEE-only framework, TEE-COO can reduce the computation overhead of the TEE by offloading the computation-intensive part to \coord~\cite{abs-1912-03485,ShenQJWWCZWCLZC22,TramerB19}.
-Compared with the \coord-only framework, TEE-COO can protect data privacy by running the inference program on the edge to comply with the privacy protection of VFL.
+Compared with \coord-only framework, TEE-COO can protect data privacy by running the inference program on the edge to comply with the privacy protection of VFL.